ThomasQuinnKelly/bip-reference-person/docs/quick-start-guide.md

 * local-int (Docker Engine Integrated Environment)

-1. To run with default profile mode, clone only the `bip-reference-spring-boot` repository, then run `bip-reference-person` service from your IDE using [Deploy Only Mode](#ide-deploy-only-bip-reference-person)
+1. To run with default profile mode, clone only the `bip-reference-person` repository, then run `bip-reference-person` service from your IDE using `IDE Deploy only bip-reference-person` sections
 1. To run local-int profile mode, go through the steps mentioned under [Using Docker Compose](#using-docker-compose)

-### Spring Tool Suite - IDE Deploy only bip-reference-person
+##### Spring Tool Suite - IDE Deploy only bip-reference-person
 * Ensure you've imported the projects in the IDE
 * In the "Boot Dashboard" within Spring Tool Suite, highlight `bip-reference-person` project and click the "*(Re)start*" button *
 * Localhost URLs for testing/using this deployment approach